Pooja201001/Repo1234/README.md

     <!-- About Section -->
     <section id="about" class="container text-center py-5">
         <h2>About Me</h2>
-        <p>Hi, I'm Pooja Singh, a data enthusiast currently pursuing my master's in economics with a specialization in data analytics.
-I have experience in SQL, Python, Power BI, and more.
-I'm constantly learning and exploring new technologies.</p>
+        <p>Hello!
+I'm Pooja Singh, currently pursuing an MSc in Economics with a specialization in Data Analytics at Symbiosis School of Economics, Pune.
+I am passionate about leveraging data to drive meaningful insights and solutions.
+My academic journey began with a BSc in Economics from the same institute, where I developed a strong foundation in economic theories and data analysis.</p>
+        <p>I have gained practical experience through internships at Cybrom Technology Pvt.
+Ltd. and JS Baghel & Co., where I honed my skills in data cleaning, analysis, and visualization.
+My projects have included comprehensive analyses of carbon emissions and market trends, providing valuable insights for environmental and business decision-making.</p>
+        <p>In addition to my technical skills in SQL, Python, and data visualization tools like PowerBI and Tableau, I am committed to continuous learning and professional growth.
+Feel free to connect with me via email or LinkedIn to explore opportunities or discuss data-driven solutions!</p>
     </section>

     <!-- Resume Section -->